NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Introduction

-However, it is challenging to collect real-world doctor-patient dialogues or construct synthetic doctor-patient dialogues.
-The primary difficulty in collecting such data is due to privacy protection and strict data regulations like HIPAA ~\cite{rindfleisch1997privacy, annas2003hipaa}.
-Generating a synthetic doctor-patient dialogue dataset is another potential solution~\cite {huatuogpt-2023}.
-Manually constructing a large amount of such synthetic data using domain experts is time and effort-consuming~\cite {kelly2019key}.
-An alternative is to build synthetic doctor-patient dialogue data by leveraging large language models such as ChatGPT~\cite{eysenbach2023role, li2023feasibility, Dai2023ChatAugLC}.
+Although efforts have been made to create benchmark datasets, the datasets relevant to clinical documentation are small scale~\cite{abacha2023empirical, mediqa-chat-2023, aci-demo}. ~\citet{yunxiang2023chatdoctor} collected 100k real-world patient-physician conversations from online medical consultation websites as ChatDoctor dataset. ~\citet{xiong2023doctorglm} converted the ChatDoctor data into Chinese and additionally added relevant Chinese dialogue~\cite{zeng2020meddialog} and question-answering.
+However, none of the aforementioned datasets include dialogue-note pairs.
+Moreover, as indicated in Table 1, the maximum average number of utterances in the existing datasets ~\cite{zeng2020meddialog} is 3.3, which is a typical representation of online medical consultation websites but markedly less than face-to-face communication between patient and physician encounters~\cite{drew2001conversation}.

+The primary challenge of creating benchmark datasets in the clinical domain is HIPAA regulation ~\cite{rindfleisch1997privacy, annas2003hipaa}.
+This impediment prevents the use of state-of-the-art LLMs, such as GPTs, on real patient data.
+NoteChat circumvents it by generating high-quality synthetic patient-physician conversations conditioned on clinical notes.
+This synthetic dialogue data can then be used to help train downstream tasks such as clinical note generation conditioned on patient-physician dialogues.
+Therefore, NoteChat helps both steps of clinical documentation, this is in contrast to the existing models, which mainly focused on clinical dialogue generation only~\cite{yunxiang2023chatdoctor, zeng2020meddialog}.

-In the paper, we introduce NoteChat, a cooperative multi-agent framework that generates synthetic doctor-patient conversations conditioning on clinical notes.
-In the main dialogue generation loop, we first include a Roleplay module into the NoteChat framework where two ChatGPT agents \footnote{We use OpenAI's GPT-3.5 model \texttt{gpt-3.5-turbo}.} take on the roles of doctor and patient, respectively.
-Furthermore, we integrate one additional ChatGPT agent into the main loop, namely the Planning module, which is responsible for knowledge planning.
-Finally, with the feedback and suggestions from doctors and medical students, we added the Polish module to better align with the expert preferences.
-Extensive automatic and human evaluations demonstrate the efficacy of our cooperative multi-agent framework and show that NoteChat holds great promise for promoting high-quality synthetic doctor-patient conversations.
+In this study, we introduce NoteChat, which is built upon a novel cooperative multi-agent framework to generate synthetic patient-physician conversations conditioned on clinical documents (e.g., HIPAA-compliant clinical notes~\footnote{\url{https://github.com/abachaa/MTS-Dialog}} and case reports~\footnote{\url{https://github.com/zhao-zy15/PMC-Patients}}).
+NoteChat comprises three modules: Planning, Roleplay, and Polish.
+The planning module is responsible for knowledge organization, aiming to decrease hallucination and enhance the consistency of medical logic.
+The Roleplay module includes two ChatGPT agents \footnote{We use OpenAI's GPT-3.5 model \texttt{gpt-3.5-turbo-0613}.} take on the roles of physician and patient, respectively.
+This setup facilitates the generation of interactive dialogues in a looped format.
+The Polish module is then utilized to refine these dialogues, ensuring they are more closely aligned with the expectations and preferences of medical professionals, following the feedback and suggestions obtained from physicians and medical students.
+Extensive automatic and human evaluations demonstrate the efficacy of our cooperative multi-agent framework and show that NoteChat holds great promise for promoting high-quality synthetic patient-physician conversations.